 School of Business

 The Catholic Church has long maintained the legitimate role of profit in a business enterprise, but has also asserted that it cannot be the only measurement of business success.
-Therefore, while our students receive the same breadth and depth of curriculum as those at much larger institutions, the goal of Aquinas College’s business program is to train competent business professionals who are conscious of their broader social responsibilities and recognize business as a vocation.
+Therefore, while our students receive the same breadth and depth of curriculum as those at much larger institutions, the goal of Aquinas College’s School of Business is to train competent business professionals who are conscious of their broader social responsibilities and recognize business as a vocation.